How to Remove Water Stains from Wooden MCM Furniture

 Picture this: You spot a gorgeous wooden table at a garage, a vintage store, or even your grandmother's basement.
 Maybe it is Jens Risom or a classic Knoll coffee table.
 Whatever it is, it's perfect...until you take a closer look, and spot some water stains.

 If a table is 50 or 60 years old, then watermarks and stains are common.
 They are often in circles, indicating a wet glass placed directly on the surface on the table.
 (PSA - Always use coasters!)

 Don't despair, because even serious water stains can come out of wooden MCM furniture.
 There are plenty of tricks and suggestions out there to remove water stains from teak, walnut, oak, and more, but these are the ones that have worked best for me.

 Bar Keeper's Friend

 If you're not entirely sure whether the piece you're working with is solid wood or has a veneer surface, look at the edge.
 If the grain continues onto the sides, then it is likely solid wood.
 You can also check underneath the table, looking for grain continuity and the same appearance on the top as well as the bottom.
 You can sand a thick veneer, but you should be very careful.
-The key is to always take it slow and use the finest (least abrasive) sand paper.
-Try to use a random orbit sander as it minimizes sanding marks..
-Remember to always keep moving the sander around to you can see how much material is being removed.
-Stop immediately if you see a sudden lighter color as you may haves sanded through the veneer.
+The key is to always take it slow and use the finest (least abrasive) sandpaper.
+Try to use a random orbit sander as it minimizes sanding marks.
+Remember to always keep moving the sander around so you can see how much material is being removed.
+Stop immediately if you see a sudden lighter color as you may have sanded through the veneer.
 In these cases, a wood stain pen could be helpful.